Local mixing on abelian covers of hyperbolic surfaces with cusps: Introduction

 If such renormalization function exists, the $a_t$-action on $\Gamma\backslash G$ (or the geodesic flow on $\operatorname{T}^1(\Gamma\backslash \mathbb{H}^2)$) is said to satisfy the \emph{local mixing property}, a property introduced in \cite{OP} to substitute the strong mixing property in infinite volume setting.

-In this paper, we investigate the matrix coefficients/ local mixing property of \emph{abelian covers of finite volume hyperbolic surfaces with cusps}.
-It is a follow-up work of \cite{OP} and the extensive paper by Ledrappier and Sarig \cite{LS} on this kind of surfaces has laid a solid foundation for us.
+In this paper, we investigate the matrix coefficients/ local mixing property of the geodesic flows on \emph{abelian covers of finite volume hyperbolic surfaces with cusps}.
+It is a follow-up work of \cite{OP} and the extensive study by Ledrappier and Sarig \cite{LS} on this kind of surfaces has laid a solid foundation for us.
 Throughout the paper, set $\Gamma_0$ to be a torsion-free \emph{non-uniform} lattice in $G$ and

 to be a normal subgroup with $\mathbb{Z}^d$-quotient.
 Then $M=\Gamma\backslash \mathbb{H}^2$ is a regular cover of $M_0=\Gamma_0\backslash \mathbb{H}^2$ whose group of deck transformations is isomorphic to $\mathbb{Z}^d$.
 Our main result is as follows: \begin{thm} For any $\psi_1,\psi_2\in C_c(\Gamma\backslash G)$,